microsoft/nni/docs/en_US/TrialExample/Pix2pixExample.rst

        "lambda_L1": 500
     }

-Meanwhile, we compare the results with the model training using the following default rule-of-thumb hyperparameters:
+Meanwhile, we compare the results with the model training using the following default empirical hyperparameter settings:

 .. code-block:: json